wlandau/r-multiverse.github.io/moderators.md

 The [Community repository](https://github.com/r-multiverse/community) will then automatically detect the unstructured text and remove the package.

+In an emergency that requires the immediate removal of a package, please also manually delete the [Community `packages.json` file](https://github.com/r-multiverse/community/blob/main/packages.json) and [Staging `packages.json` file](https://github.com/r-multiverse/staging/blob/main/packages.json).

+### Repairing other damage

+After blocking a malicious user, please delete any comments or [contributed package listings](https://github.com/r-multiverse/contributions/tree/main/packages) which cause harm or constitute spam.

+### Reporting to R-multiverse

+Please report all known [policy](policies.md) violations to the [issue tracker](https://github.com/r-multiverse/moderation) in the private repository at <https://github.com/r-multiverse/moderation>.
+An [administrator](team.md#administrators) will respond and work with you on a resolution.
+After resolving the issue, the [administrator](team.md#administrators) will publicly notify all R-multiverse stakeholders in a new issue thread at <https://github.com/r-multiverse/help>.
+The public thread will not disclose the identities of any victims of the incident or any [moderators](governance.md#moderator) involved in its resolution.

-### Vulnerabilities
+### Reporting to GitHub/GitLab

+A violation of [R-multiverse policies](policies.md) may also violate [GitHub policies](https://docs.github.com/en/site-policy) or [GitLab policies](https://handbook.gitlab.com/handbook/legal/): for example, a malicious user or a package with malware.
+If that is the case, please immediately report the user and/or package using [GitHub's "Report abuse or spam" webform](https://support.github.com/contact/report-abuse?category=report-abuse&report=other&report_type=unspecified) or [GitLab's "Report abuse" procedure](https://docs.gitlab.com/ee/user/report_abuse.html).

+### Reporting to the R Consortium Advisory Database

-If a package contains malware or exploitable vulnerabilities, [moderators](governance.md#moderator) are responsible for reporting the affected package versions to the [R Consortium Advisory Database](https://github.com/RConsortium/r-advisory-database).
+If a package contains malware or exploitable vulnerabilities, please report the affected package versions to the [R Consortium Advisory Database](https://github.com/RConsortium/r-advisory-database).

-### Spam
+### Out of scope

-TBD
+[Moderators](governance.md#moderator) should not attempt to directly confront malicious users/contributors, resolve [code of conduct](conduct.md) violations, or engage with legal matters relating to policy violations.
+[Administrator](team.md#administrators) directly handle these and similar cases.
+Please post to <https://github.com/r-multiverse/moderation/issues> to notify an [administrator](team.md#administrators).

 # Contact